 The Windsor Academy School Calendar is at the end of this handbook.
 The Universal Pre-K program follows the Newburgh Enlarged City School District calendar and its revisions during the school year.

 Many of our programs are enhanced through our interaction and utilization of community businesses and services.
 Spectrum provides the school with access to their Cable in the Classroom programs and staff training, as well as access to the Internet.
-The Cornell Cooperative Extension Center, Orange County BOCES, the Childcare Council, and the NYS Office of Children and Family Services provide training and programs for our staff and students.
-Dance Design in Cornwall, Tumble Bus in New Windsor are both collaborative programs with our school.
-Hong’s Karate in New Windsor and the Happy Buddah Yoga Studio in Goshen, bring additional programming to the school.
+The Cornell Cooperative Extension Center, Orange County BOCES, the Childcare Council of Orange County, and the NYS Office of Children and Family Services provide training and programs for our staff and students.
+Dance Design in Cornwall and Tumble Bus in New Windsor are both collaborative programs with our school.
+Hong’s Martial Arts in New Windsor and the Happy Buddah Yoga Studio in Goshen, bring additional programming to the school.
 West Point Tours, Inc. coordinates all of our transportation and trips.
 Student teachers and college students in education programs come to us from local colleges as part of their training and course work.
 Some of our after school programs are sponsored by local providers.
 We are also a designated Universal Pre-Kindergarten agency for the Newburgh Enlarged City School District and Rita Epstein, our owner, has been the Private School representative for the Newburgh Teacher Center Policy Board.
 These affiliations allow us to utilize all possible resources from our surrounding public school districts.
 Community Service is an important part of our curriculum.
 Annually our students are involved in Jump-a-thons, Hop-a-thons, Trike-a-thons, Math-a-thons, Walk-a-thons and food and clothing drives for local charities.
 We were charter members of the Alpha Club, the first Junior Optimist Club in New York, sponsored by the New Windsor-Cornwall Optimist Club.
-We are active supporters of the Greater Newburgh Symphony Orchestra and the Downing Film Center, as well as We Are Newburgh and the Newburgh Kiwanis Club.
-Our website provides links to a variety of community services connected to our families or service providers.
+We are active supporters of the Greater Newburgh Symphony Orchestra and the Downing Film Center, as well as We Are Newburgh and the Newburgh Kiwanis and Rotary Clubs.